abapGit/icon-font/README.md

 Note: The font is not limited to icons.
 For example, it include the abapGit logo (Git icon + abapGit text).

+See also the current font content at https://icons.abapgit.org.

 ## Build

 ### GitHub Action

 On every commit and pull request, a GitHub action will build the abapGit icon font and corresponding CSS files.
 The files are available as an artifact in the action and you can download them from there.

+When a pull request with new icons is merged (or on push to main branch) the content is also published to https://github.com/abapGit/icon-font.
+The result can be also seen at https://icons.abapgit.org.

 ### Nodejs Build